 Grants recommended in this report align with Council priorities and strategies and will leverage external funding and resources.
-City Council approved this grant program for a period of three years to support critical capital upgrades to buildings owned by Chinese family clan and benevolent societies in order to support and retain these organizations as key partners in the revitalization of Vancouver's historic Chinatown.
+City Council approved this grant program for a period of three years to support critical capital upgrades to buildings owned by Chinese family clan and benevolent societies in order to support and retain these organisations as key partners in the revitalisation of Vancouver's historic Chinatown.
 The Chinese Society Buildings Matching Grant is available to eligible Societies to support critical capital maintenance and upgrades to buildings owned by Societies, with an emphasis on heritage buildings and those with affordable housing units.
-Of the 17 applications received, 10 Societies provide affordable housing for a total 407 units with rents ranging between \$175 and \$670 per month.
+Of the 8 first-time applications recommended, 4 Societies provide affordable housing for a total 31 units with rents ranging between \$100 and \$500 per month.
+Of the 5 secondary applications recommended, 4 Societies provide affordable housing for a total of 166 units with rents ranging between \$270 and \$670 per month.
 These grants will provide much needed support to rehabilitate and retain affordable housing assets for seniors in Chinatown and the DTES.